optimusium/capstone4/README.md

 2. KNN, MLP, Logistic Regression and SVM classification models, and voting ensemble of these

-3. opencv and background subtraction with both mog2 and knn
+3. tensorflow, keras, opencv and background subtraction with both mog2 and knn

 4. python REST API based on flask, twilio real-time sms and email alert